 This is not a drill.
 This is the real thing: the global pandemic that doctors hoped would never come.
 As a pediatrician, I am grateful that kids, by and large, are experiencing mild illness.
 But as a doctor, I am grieving with physicians all over the world at what is happening in our hospitals.

 Pediatricians love to make parents feel better.
 We are experts at reassuring parents, and I want parents to be reassured about their kids and COVID-19.
-Parents need to know that as of the time of this writing, no deaths under the age of nine have been reported.
-Most children are expected to have a mild illness ranging from a cold to flu-like symptoms.
+The fact is, most children are expected to have a mild illness ranging from a cold to flu-like symptoms.

 But I am also worried that parents may be too reassured.
 Sometimes we do such a good job at making parents feel better that they don’t take our advice to heart.
 How can we reassure the anxious, while getting the attention of parents who need to worry a little bit more?